dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *(again, this is an `extension` declaration that we have today, not an `extension type` declaration)*.

-Consider the situation where an expression `e` has a static type which is an extension type that has a method named `call`.
-Assume that the context type for `e` is a function type or the type `Function`.
-In this situation, `e` is treated as `e.call`.
+Let `e` be an expression whose static type is an extension type that has a method named `call`.
+In the case where the context type for `e` is a function type or the type `Function`, `e` is treated as `e.call`.

 *In other words, an implicit `call` tear-off is supported for extension types in the same way as it is supported for a type which is introduced by